 Sociological theory seeks to develop understanding of social phenomena.
 It builds on the works of theorists who have been observing and analyzing the social world since the nineteenth century.

-Research faculty working in this area include: Zaheer Baber, Joseph Bryant, Adam Green, Steve Hoffman, Vanina Leschziner, Sida Liu, Ashley Rubin, Erik Schneiderhan, Dan Silver and Jack Veugelers.
+Research faculty working in this area include: Zaheer Baber, Joseph Bryant, Christian Caron, Adam Green, Steve Hoffman, Vanina Leschziner, Sida Liu, Ashley Rubin, Erik Schneiderhan, Dan Silver and Jack Veugelers.

 Centre for Global Social Policy